Baines' Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Baines' Camp, which contains our own observations and views.

-|Activities on site||(some activities may be seasonal) Bird Watching, Game Drives, Game Viewing, Game Walks, Safaris, Boating, Elephant Interaction, Helicopter Scenic Flights, Mokoro Excursion, Sleep Outs|
+- Bird Watching, Boating, Game Drives, Game Viewing, Game Walks, Helicopter Scenic Flights, Mokoro Excursion, Safaris, Sleep Outs

 Room types at Baines' Camp

-There are five suites set on elevated platforms with wooden decks.
+There are six suites set on elevated platforms with wooden decks.
 The suites feature a luxury bedroom, en-suite facilities and private viewing deck.
 The four-poster beds are fully mobile and can easily be wheeled out onto the private wooden deck if guests want to enjoy a night under the stars,overlooking the shining waters of the Boro River.
 Each room is equipped with a hairdryer, ceiling fan, in-room safe and minibar.
-Wi-Fi available in the rooms.

 Activities at Baines' Camp